 Alternatively the Management Company may, in its discretion and taking into account the interests of all investors, abstain from redeeming the Prohibited Person's holding and instead transfer the Unitholder's Units into a parallel Class or Fund with similar features and which shall be invested in common with the Class or Fund currently held, e.g. where a Prohibited Person triggers adverse tax, legal or financial consequences for the relevant Fund or Class and where such situation can be remedied by a split into two separate Classes or Funds.
 By subscribing Units in the FCP, investors declare their consent to a compulsory conversion of Units into a parallel Class/Fund in the circumstances described herein and any (including negative) consequences resulting therefrom.
-If the adverse effect is subsequently neutralised, a reverse conversion or merger and any (including negative) consequences the investors also declare their consent.
+If the adverse effect is subsequently neutralised, a reverse conversion may be made or the parallel Funds or Classes may be merged after the adverse element has ceased to exist, for which reverse conversion or merger and any (including negative) consequences the investors also declare their consent.
 Depending on the fiscal law and regulations of the country of residency of such Prohibited Person, a transfer of Units as well as a merger can trigger a taxable event for the Prohibited Person.